Sundhedsdatastyrelsen/ehdsi/national-connector/README.md

 The certificates for calling the opt-out service needs to match the DNS name of the opt out server, otherwise Java won't recognize it.
 SANs don't work.

+See [../docs/certificates.md](../docs/certificates.md) for how to generate and update certificates.

 ## Developer guidelines

 - Write in a mostly functional style.
 Prefer static methods, use filter and map, avoid unnecessary state, prefer